-The United MileagePlus Explorer Business Card is a solid option because it comes with a solid sign-up bonus of 50,000 points and the annual fee is waived for the first year.
-The extra points on restaurants, gas stations, and office supply store is a nice plus, too.
+The United MileagePlus Explorer Business Card is a solid option because it comes with a solid sign-up bonus of 60,000 bonus miles and the annual fee is waived for the first year.
+The extra points on restaurants, gas stations, and office supply stores a nice plus, too.

 If you think you’ll be flying out of United hubs like I do then you’ll probably appreciate having the perks from this card which also offer United Lounge Club access.
 These United lounges are improving at a lot of airports and they are (slowly) becoming some of the nicest lounges in the US.